lsst-tstn/tstn-024/index.rst

             - Includes opening, closing, taking manual images, performing calibrations, manual slewing, component state transitions

-        - Monitoring of systems utilizes the LOVE interface
+        - Monitoring of systems utilizing the LOVE interface
         - Launches scripts via the scriptQueue.
 Able to comfortably determine and modify the associated configuration parameters.
         - Troubleshooting of systems will utilize component EUIs and feedback presented from LOVE and/or the scriptQueue
-        - Mining of information and analyzing of sequencing from the EFD is not required
+        - Mining of information and analyzing of sequencing from the EFD is not expected
-        - Ability to enter and observe Chronograf dashboards is required
+        - Ability to enter and observe Chronograf dashboards is expected
         - Possess ability to execute and make small edits to notebooks

             - Requires a minimal level of Python, and knowledge of few commands of git (e.g. git-checkout and git-pull)
             - Comfortable in finding and executing commands via high-level classes

         - Ability to update and maintain operations related documentation (written in rST, hosted on GitHub)
         - Some knowledge of low-level CSC functionality

             - Able to examine and change between configurations
             - Troubleshoot at the level diagnostics (error codes), status, and manual (non-DDS) motion where required

         - Interacts with data to perform offsetting, focus, but via tooling that provides the calculations
-        - All information needed to operate the facility is provided to them, they are not required to build analysis and/or display tools
+        - All information needed to operate the facility is provided to them, they are not required to develop analysis and/or display tools

     - **Commissioning Scientist/Engineer**

-        - Includes operator skills plus the following:
+        - Includes operator control-software skills plus the following:
         - Extensive use of the notebook interface, including the writing of code and launching of scripts

             - Comfortable in Python, competent with git and GitHub